ShiroiBara/LFS-11.2-systemd-with-EFI-and-pacman/README.md

 **Note:** You may skip download patches for LFS files and additional archives because they all present in [packages](https://github.com/ShiroiBara/LFS-11.1-systemd-with-EFI-and-pacman/tree/main/packages) folder with `PKGBUILD` files.

 Download `packages` folder from this repo, using `git clone` or as `zip` file and unpack it to `$LFS/sources` folder.
-No additional instruction here, please google how to use 'git' if needed.
+No additional instruction here, please google how to use `git` if needed.
 This is guide not covering any aspect of using linux, if you tried pure `LFS` early you probably have some linux knowledge.
 Nothing personal.

 **Note:** EFI boot require separate partition formated to `FAT32` file system.
 Keep it in mind when reading chapters **2.4.
 Creating a New Partition** and **2.5.
 Creating a File System on the Partition**.
 Assuming what you are using GPT layout on your disk.